-A Control Point not covered by the provisions of CC.6.5.8 (or ECC.6.5.8)
+A Control Point not covered by the provisions of CC.6.5.8 (or ECC.6.5.8); and

-Non-standard Control Points - eg where there are discrete Control Points used at different times or duplicated Control Points.
+Non-standard Control Points – e.g. where there are discrete Control Points used at different times or duplicated Control Points.

-The number of EDL links provided to a Control Point is at the discretion of National Grid ESO, being dependent upon the operational need for this facility at the sites in question.
+The number of EDL links provided to a Control Point is at the discretion of The Company, being dependent upon the operational need for this facility at the sites in question.

-When implementing communications via the Wider Access API, The Company expect the market participant to provide suitable internet connectivity with appropriate security control inline with NIS guidelines.
+When implementing communications via the Wider Access API, The Company expect the market participant to provide suitable internet connectivity with appropriate security control in line with NIS guidelines.

 It is a Trading Party’s responsibility to submit Physical Notifications, Export & Import Limits and Bid Offer Data prices to The Company, and therefore, if not using the Wider Access API, to provide and own the circuits from Trading Points to The Company’s premises which would be specified in the Bilateral Connection Agreement.